wp-plugins/multilingual-press/readme.txt

 * PHP 5.2*

 = Installation =
+ * Use the installer via backend of your install or ...

 1. Unpack the download-package
 2. Upload the files to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Network/Plugins' menu in WordPress and hit 'Network Activate'